grew-nlp/grew_doc/content/doc/clustering.md

  * `X.feat[gap=g, min=a, max=b]` will cluster the values between a and b by pack of size g, with two packs for all values < a and > b.

 #### Example
-There is not much examples of numerical features in the current UD version.
+There are not many examples of numerical features in the current version of UD.
 The following example is not linguistically pertinent but it shows the mechanism.

 {{< tryit "http://universal.grew.fr/?corpus=UD_Naija-NSC@2.12&request=pattern { N [AlignBegin] }&clustering=N.AlignBegin[gap=1000, min=10000, max=20000]" >}} on `UD_Naija-NSC` with clustering key `N.AlignBegin[gap=1000, min=10000, max=20000]` and request: